Bwilliamson55/ddev-m2/README.md

 # DDEV Magento 2.4.5 boilerplate
-Currently, with Varnish, Elasticsearch, and RabbitMQ
+Currently, with Varnish and Elasticsearch.
 Redis may be next, but it's easy to add via
 ```shell
 ddev get drud/ddev-redis
 ddev restart